 - a.
-A decision imposing a disciplinary sanction pursuant to Section 309.a or Section 314 of these Procedures may be appealed by the employee under review to the Bank's Administrative Tribunal, subject to the terms of the applicable regulations. - b.
+A decision imposing a disciplinary sanction pursuant to Section 309.a or Section 314 of these Procedures may be appealed by the employee under review to the Administrative Tribunal of the Inter-American Development Bank Group (the "Administrative Tribunal"), subject to the terms of the applicable regulations. - b.
 In the event such a decision is appealed to the Administrative Tribunal, the final decision of the Administrative Tribunal shall be included in the corresponding personnel file and a copy shall be sent to the Ethics Officer.